mmzsource/xbar-plugins/README.md

 ## Weeknr

-Simply display the current week number and have a quick link to an online calendar with more detailed calendar info.
+Simply display the current week number, the current month, and have a quick link to an online calendar with more detailed calendar info.

 ## Pomodoro